By Kerwin Holmes, Jr.

 In Part 1 of this discussion, I figure that it would be best to settle some preliminary grievances.
 Rather than just repeat the same quoted mantra that I included in the introduction to this series, I would rather just include verses post-by-post from the Torah itself pertaining to the slavery given by God to Ancient Israel.
 The Bible is very much an open book, as much as God behind it is open, and I want to iterate that as we move forward.

 You should know by now that the hyperlinks that I flood in each post are for you, the reader and humble listener, so that you are also able to reason in this, our little corner.
-This tradition will not change– even in for subject of slavery, where I have not only outed myself as a firm believer and lover of the God revealed in the Bible (the Author of these slavery laws) but I also have outed myself several times as a descendant from slaves…though some of my ancestors were slaves in the more gruesome and inhumane sense of the terminology.
+This tradition will not change– even in the case for the subject of slavery, where I have not only outed myself as a firm believer and lover of the God revealed in the Bible (the Author of these slavery laws) but I also have outed myself several times as a descendant from slaves…though some of my ancestors were slaves in the more gruesome and inhumane sense of the term.
 I had a lot at stake personally for putting God on trial…and in all reality, so do you.

 So with open hearts and steel eyes, let us go forward: